 Ok, maybe I am just a tad dramatic…

 But seriously, it was unacceptable and it won’t EVER happen again.
 EVER.

 I love green beans.
 They are not too easy to grow here in the South because the Japanese beetles love them almost as much as I do.
 I have to be on it and constantly spray neem oil (because it rains a lot), but they are totally worth the effort (learn how to grow green beans for maximum production).

 I know a lot of people love canning green beans or using them in casseroles and such, but we love eating them fresh.
 The kids actually eat them right off the plant in the garden.
 They love looking for them and they love picking and eating them right then and there.
-If we have too many to eat fresh, I usually freeze my green beans, you can see how I do this in my post, Freezing Green Beans From the Garden.
+If we have too many to eat fresh, I usually freeze my green beans, you can see how I do this in my post, Blanching Green Beans for Freezing.

 I don’t like the fuzz they have so I steam them for just a couple of minutes to get rid of it (you’ll see below).

 Quick, Easy, and Healthy, Fresh Green Bean Recipe…

 Green beans are very healthy.
 They are rich in fiber, potassium, protein, iron and zinc.
 They also contain a high level of anti-oxidants.